hmcts/bulk-scan-ccd-definitions/README.md

 ### 1. Modify the JSON data

-There are two SSCS CCD definition case types.
+There are many bulk scan ccd CCD definition case types.
 Move into the directory of the one you need.

     bulk-scan-ccd-definitions
     |- definitions
         |- aat
-            |-bulkscan
+            |-cmc
+            |-divorce
+            |-finrem
+            |-probate
+            |-sscs

-            |- exception
+        |- demo
+            |-cmc
+            |-divorce
+            |-finrem
+            |-probate
+            |-sscs

 Everything in this README file now assumes that you are in your chosen directory.

 The JSON files are in the directory data/sheets.
 There is a JSON file for each CCD definition spreadsheet tab.